-Collection of sculptures by Dragan Srdic
+Collection of sculptures by Dragan Srdić

-28th of January – 10th of February 2016 > Opening of the exhibition 28th of January 19:15h
+January 28th – February 10th, 2016 > Opening on January 28th, at 19:15h

 He treats elements of his work like they are recycled, as elements of material culture of several eras: one, in which they had a significance of normed societal identification, other where they were objects of dealing with ideological past, and current where they are instruments of artistic intervention and returning the content that was erased from the general public.